 Individual performance is particularly evident in Europe and North America where there is a strong presence of individualism and feminism, which advocate the independence of the woman, disapprove her surrender to the man, and encourage her to interrupt the lead and insert her own steps.
-Such propositions are in clash with tango, which focuses on the intimacy, oneness, cooperation, synchronization and harmony between the partners rather than on individual performance.
+Such propositions are in clash with the dance that features intimacy, oneness, cooperation, synchronization and harmony rather than individual performance.
 In tango, the action of the woman is not initiated by the woman, but is brought out by the man.
-The woman can use her creativity to beautify the dance, but her embellishments have to be in unison with the lead, not in conflict with it.
-The woman should not initiate the movement or interfere with the lead.
+The woman needs to embellish the dance, but her embellishments have to be in unison with the lead, not in conflict with it.
+She should not initiate the steps or interfere with the lead.

 5. Using hands

-Surrendering yourself means that your body is fully committed to the lead and thus is completely relaxed.
+Surrendering yourself means that your body is completely relaxed.
 An unskillful woman not feeling at home with her craft often concentrates on the steps, so her body is prone to tension and stiffness.
-In her nervousness the woman may subconsciously grab the man, relying on the help of the hands to execute the movement.
+In her nervousness the woman may subconsciously grab the man, relying on the help of the hands to execute the step.
 Without knowing who has the jitters, she blames the man for her sour hand, even though that is caused by her own tension.
-Dancing tango requires the ability to dissociate the hands from the body, that is, letting the arms and hands completely relax and executing the steps only with the body, hips and legs without the help of the hands.
+Dancing tango requires the ability to dissociate the hands from the body, that is, letting the arms and hands completely relax and executing the steps only with the body, hips and legs without the help of the arms and hands.
 Using hands not only causes her own discomfort, but also causes the physical exertion of the man.
-In my experience, that is one of the most common and disturbing problems in tango.
+In my experience that is one of the most common and disturbing problems in tango.
 Once the dancers stop using the hands and switch to using the torso, their experience will be greatly improved.
 Of course, even then one still needs to know how to lead or follow with the torso in order for the arms and hands to be totally relaxed.
 (See The Functions of Various Body Parts in Tango.)

 Another problem of a rigid body is heaviness.
-Heaviness may be related to the body weight, but more often it is the consequence of technical errors, such as relying on the man for her movements, grabbing the man to put forth her strength, using the man for her own stability, wrestling with him, and so on, which not only make it hard for the man to lead her, but also cause discomfort, fatigue, and loss of interest for him.
-In order for the man to enjoy dancing with a woman, she needs to surrender herself, relax her body, maintain her own balance, synchronize her movement with his, be obedient and agile, and not physically exert herself with the help of the hands, clutch him and use him for her stability, disobey or wrestle with him, etc. A woman who is light and easy to lead is much sought after by men.
+Heaviness may be related to body weight, but more often it is the consequence of technical errors, such as grabbing the man to put forth her strength, relying on the man to execute her steps, holding on the man for her own stability, wrestling with him, and so on, which not only make it hard for the man to lead her, but also cause discomfort, fatigue, and loss of interest for him.
+In order for the man to enjoy dancing with the woman, she needs to surrender herself, relax her body, maintain her own balance, synchronize her movement with his, be obedient and agile, and not physically exert herself with the help of the hands, clutch him and use him for her stability, disobey or wrestle with him, etc. A woman who is light and easy to lead is much sought after by men.
 (See Balance.)